 At the same time, development of a new variometer was also initiated.
-Based on several experiences of variometers in the 1940's, the new variometers were designed and manufactured at KMO (Fig.19).
-It used a suspended magnet that was fixed with threads of quartz and phosphor bronze.
-A newly developed magnetic shunt alloy (Kuboki, 1951, 1976) was mounted on the magnet to compensate the temperature effect.
-First prototypes of the new variometer KM type for the H and D components and KZ type for the Z component was made in 1947 and installation of the final version at KAK, KNY and MMB was completed in 1957 (Fig.20).
-The KM and KZ type variometers stabilized the geomagnetic variation observation and the data accuracy of the geomagnetic variation met that of the absolute measurement made by A-56 and H-56 (Yanagihara, 1975).
+Based on several experiences with variometers in the 1940s, the new variometers were designed and manufactured at KMO (Fig. 19).
+They used a suspended magnet that was fixed with threads of quartz and phosphor bronze.
+A newly developed magnetic shunt alloy (Kuboki, 1951a, 1976) was mounted on the magnet to compensate for the temperature effect.
+The first prototypes of the new variometer KM type for the H and D components and KZ type for the Z component were made in 1947, and installation of the final version at Kakioka (KAK), KNY and MMB was completed in 1957 (Fig. 20).
+The KM- and KZ-type variometers stabilized the geomagnetic variation observation, and the data accuracy of the geomagnetic variation met that of the absolute measurement made by A-56 and H-56 (Yanagihara, 1975).